ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/img_nn_stcube_old/run_nn.md

 2. Run the Windows installer and install in desired location of your Windows Machine.
 3. Open STM Cube MX.
 4. Click [Access to Board Selector].
 Find your board and click [Start Project].
-5. First we need to configure the project.
+5. First you need to configure the project.
 Go to [Project Manager].
 Write the project name and select the project location where the project will be saved.
 6. This figure shows the configuration of pinouts.
-We don't need to use all of them.
-So, we are going to clear the pinouts.
 On [Pinout] menu, click [Clear pinouts].
-7. Now we are going to install Cube AI and enable it for your project.
+7. Now install Cube AI and enable it for your project.
 8. On [Software Packs] menu, click [Select Components].
 9. Click [Install] button.
 Expand the menu and enable Cube AI.
 For device application, choose [Validation].
 10. You can see that Cube AI is now enabled.